 As a regional referral center for high-risk maternal and fetal care, Magee provides physicians and hospitals across the tri-state area with access to the highest level of resources, resulting in the best possible care for patients.

 The entire NICU team at UPMC Magee-Womens Hospital understands the stress that having a baby in the NICU can place on a family.
-To support in the reduction of stressors surrounding an admission into the NICU, the team has established several resources to encourage family-centered care:
+To help reduce the stressors surrounding an admission into the NICU, the team has established several resources to encourage family-centered care:

 For more information, call the NICU at 877-641-4704.